ArmiT/KeyboardJS/readme.md

 + Keyboard locales - Support for multiple locales.
 Comes with US locale.

 ## Important
-This fork for composer package
+This fork for composer package and Yii2 asset bundle.

 ## Examples